by John Ellis

 One dream found me in a meagre, splintering raft tossed about by waves as everyone I knew stood worriedly inside a Greek-like temple structure that was surrounded by the roiled waters.
 Waves chipped away pieces of the steps that lead to the cracking temple floor from where my parents pleaded with me to come to them, unaware of their own tenuous safety.
 Blinded by their own concern for me, they shouted that my only hope was with them inside the temple.
 For my part, while terrified and unsure of what to do, I was never able to find a way to steer my raft to my family and friends.
 It wasn’t that I wasn’t tempted to join them; it was that I didn’t know how they had managed to find their way to that temple to begin with.
 Even worse, as the dream would go on, I became increasingly suspicious of everyone’s claim that the crumbling, aged temple was safer than my raft.

-For me, in that dream that never failed to jolt me from my sleep, safety was unattainable.
+For me, in that dream that never failed to jolt me awake, safety was unattainable.
 No matter where I turned or what I attempted to do, nothing brought hope.
 In my dream, as in my life, salvation didn’t exist for me, and I was pretty sure it didn’t exist for anyone else either.

 I had that dream over and over, well into my teenage years.
 Even at a young age, I was able to interpret that dream.
 Waking, I would huddle fearfully in my bed.
 Doubting God’s very existence as the son of a fundamentalist pastor and a Christian schoolteacher mother is no light matter.
 If nothing else, I believed, it meant that I was all alone in the fundamentalist world that I lived.